troglobit/inadyn/README.md

 inadyn.conf(5) man page for details on this.

 When using the generic plugin you should first inspect the response from the DDNS provider.
-By default In-A-Dyn looks for a `200 HTTP` response OK code and the strings `"good"`, `"OK"`, `"true"`, or `"updated"` in the HTTP response body.
+By default Inadyn looks for a `200 HTTP` response OK code and the strings `"good"`, `"OK"`, `"true"`, or `"updated"` in the HTTP response body.
 If the DDNS provider returns something else you can add a list of possible `ddns-response = { Arrr, kilroy }`, or just a single `ddns-response = Cool` -- if your provider does give any response then use `ddns-response = ""`.